robinrojh/tp/docs/UserGuide.md

 - Deletes an existing Client at the specified index in your Client list.
 - `<CLIENT INDEX>` refers to the ordering number shown in your displayed Client list.
 - The index **must be** a positive integer 1, 2, 3, …
-- The greatest Client index that you can assess is 2147483647.
+- The largest Client index that you can assess is 2147483647.

 **Example:** <br/>
 In Command Line Interface (CLI):
 - `deleteClient 1`
   - This triggers the deletion of the first Client in your Client list.
-  - When you delete a Client, you will delete the Procedures that are tagged to them as well.
+  - ❗ When you delete a Client, you will delete the Procedures that are tagged to them as well.
   - Result shows: `Deleted Client: Apple; Phone: 91234561; Email: apple@example.com; Address: 311, Bedok Ave 3, #01-15; Plan: Plan 50GBps; Tags: [corporate]`

 In Application: ![list](images/deleteClientGUI.png)